isaacovercast/CSCI232/docs/sessions/session-1.md

 ## :material-book-variant: Learning objectives

-In this first session of class we will review the syllabus, discuss the course objectives, and begin the first interactive lesson introducing programming in a command line terminal.
+In this session of class we will learn about hash tables, an efficient data structure for mapping key/value pairs.
 By the end of this session you will be more familiar with the following topics:

-- The structure and goals of this class.
+- Hash tables
 - A unix shell/terminal.
 - Command line programs, including core system utilities.
 - File system paths.